-Organic raw Noni fruit is a potent source antioxidants, polysaccarhides, vitamins and minerals that support a healthy immune system.
+Organic raw Noni fruit is a potent source antioxidants, polysaccharides, vitamins and minerals that may support a healthy immune response.
 Our raw whole fruit organic Noni powder may help strengthen the digestive system and increase energy and vitality.
-Traditional healers have used Noni (Morinda citrifolia) for many health conditions for thousands of years.
+Traditional healers have used Tahitian Noni fruit (Morinda citrifolia) for many health conditions for thousands of years.
 In the late 20th century, western science confirmed what millions of people have already known.
 The Noni fruit is known as the "Queen of Health Plants" due to its wide range of applications.
-Noni stimulates the production of T-cells (white blood cells) in the immune system.
+Noni nourishes the human body which may increase the production of T-cells (white blood cells) in the immune system.
 T-cells play a pivotal role supporting good health.
-An immunomodulatory polysaccharide-rich substance (Noni-ppt) from the Noni fruit has been found to possess both prophylactic and therapeutic properties in supporting healthy and normal cellular tissue growth.
+Noni fruit, an immunomodulatory polysaccharide-rich substance (Noni-ppt) from the Noni fruit has been found to possibly possess both prophylactic and therapeutic properties in supporting healthy and normal cellular tissue growth.
 Further scientific studies on Noni's abilities to support healthy and normal cellular tissue growth are being conducted.
-Noni is also being used for antibacterial and antiseptic purposes and contains 17 of the 20 known amino acids, including all 9 essential amino acids.
+Noni fruit is also being used traditionally for antibacterial and antiseptic purposes and contains 17 of the 20 known amino acids, including all 9 essential amino acids.

-Some possible benefits of our raw organic Noni powder may include:
+Some possible traditional uses of Raw Organic Noni Fruit Powder may include:

 ● Increasing sense of well-being

-● Protective properties against high blood pressure, heart disease & stroke
+● Possible protective properties against high blood pressure, heart disease & stroke

 ● Combating obesity